 So Much Cooking, Clarkesworld, November 2015.
 Audio version.

 “Cleanout,” The Magazine of Fantasy and Science Fiction, November/December 2015.

 “The Silicon Curtain: A Seastead Story,” The Magazine of Fantasy and Science Fiction, July/August 2015.

 The Good Son, Lightspeed, March 2015.
 (Reprint — originally appeared in Baen’s Universe.)

 Cat Pictures Please, Clarkesworld, January 2015.
-Nebula Award Finalist, Locus Award Finalist.
+Nebula Award finalist, Locus Award winner, Hugo Award winner.

 “Jubilee: A Seastead Story,” The Magazine of Fantasy and Science Fiction, January 2015.

 “Artifice,” Translated into Russian and published in ESLI, October 2015.